Updated April 19, 2023

 8. Are you overqualified for this job?

-Most recruiters are targeting at whether you say “yes” or “no” to this question.
+Most recruiters are targeting whether you say “yes” or “no” to this question.
 If you say “yes”, you’re rejected immediately (at least most recruiters do that, but there are exceptions).

 9. Where do you see yourself in the next 5 years?

 Most people don’t set goals.
-So when the candidates are asked this question, most of the candidates have no idea what should they answer!
+So when the candidates are asked this question, most of the candidates have no idea what they should answer!
 They say vaguely – “President of the company” or “on the other side of the table”.

-But instead of giving this blunt answer, if you talk about your motivation and what motivates you then it would justify the answer.
+But instead of giving this blunt answer, if you talk about your motivation and what motivates you, then it would justify the answer.
 You could say something like – “As I currently see myself, I have a lot of room to grow.

 An answer like this leaves no scope for cross-questioning.
 The recruiters get that you’re truthful to what you’ve to say and you don’t imagine things out of the blue.